 |http_code: -410||The requested resource is no longer available on the server.||The requested resource is no longer available on the server.
 Please contact our support team.|

-In case of any errors with http error code 5xx, please contact email@example.com and file a support case.
-Although these errors recover on their own, it is in the best interest to keep the support team looped in to review issues so we can provide a quick solution.
+In case of any errors with http error code 5xx, please contact firstname.lastname@example.org and file a support case.
+Although these errors recover on their own, it is in the best interest to keep the support team looped in to review issues to provide a quick solution.